fhirschmann/algolab/doc/index.rst

 ===========================

-During the algorithm lab project, we developed a framework for cleaning, combining, segmenting and simplyfing cartographic data, with an emphasis on train tracks.
+During the algorithm lab project, we developed a framework for cleaning, combining, segmenting and simplifying cartographic data, with an emphasis on train tracks.
 Below you'll find several algorithms for each of the mentioned sections as well as documentation on how to set up our project.